2Latinos/nuntiux/SECURITY.md

 # Security policy

-Thanks for helping make `nuntiux` safer for everyone.
+Thanks for helping make Nuntiux safer for everyone.

 Find below updated information on our security policy.